shmulib/CGLSP/docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md

 Graph Theoretic Formulation:

+This sequencing problem can be formulated as finding the miminum cost Hamiltonian path in an incomplete asymmetric weighted graph.

+The

 The theoretical optimization problem can be formulated as finding the minimum cost Hamiltonian path in an asymmetric, incomplete graph.